 Debt consolidation is not the same as debt management, nor is it the same as debt settlement.
 Debt consolidation involves taking out a loan to cover the costs of your debt, paying off what you owe and reducing the number of loans (and payments per month) you have to one.
 Debt management is when you contract with a company to manage your debt for you.
 You make one payment each month to the company who then distributes the money among your creditors.

 While debt consolidation will pay off your debts, trading several loans for one, debt management involves a company acting as an intermediary to negotiate a payment plan and lower interest rates for all your debts.
-You still owe on multiple accounts, but the debt management company handles payments on those accounts for you.
+You still owe on multiple accounts, but as part of your debt consolidation service package, the debt management company handles payments on those accounts for you.

 With debt settlement, a company negotiates with your creditors so you can make a single “lump sum” payment to resolve your debt.
 The debt settlement company also manages the monthly payments you make into an escrow-like account that will be used to save enough money to make the lump sum payment.